 Early Origins of the Genny family

 The surname Genny was first found in Suffolk where they held a family seat as Lords of the Manor of Bredfield in that shire where they were granted land by Duke William for their assistance at the Battle of Hastings in 1066 A.D.
 Conjecturally, they are descended from Peter who held his lands from Hervey de Bourges, tenant in chief.
 The village was rated in the Domesday Book Survey as a village, a Church and 3 oxen or teamlands.
 There is also a moated site which was known as Bradfield Castle, although the village is Bredfield.
 The name Jenney was descended from Guisnes near Calais in Normandy.

 Important Dates for the Genny family

 This web page shows only a small excerpt of our Genny research.
 Another 93 words (7 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Genny History in all our PDF Extended History products and printed products wherever possible.

 Genny Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Genny include Jenney, Jennie, Jenny, Genny, Gennie, Gynney and others.

 Early Notables of the Genny family (pre 1700)

 Outstanding amongst the family at this time was Edward Jenney of Bredfield House; Sir William Jenny, one of the Judges of the King's Bench in 1477 and John Jenney, early American settler...
-Another 31 words (2 lines of text) are included under the topic Early Genny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Genny family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Gennys to arrive on North American shores: John Jenney, his wife Sarah, their daughter Abigail, and son Samuel Jenney, who arrived in Plymouth, Massachusetts in 1623, aboard the "Little James".